 - Delivery orders have been placed and a route has been sent to a driver.

-Using the Estimated Time to Arrival Feature as a Web Application User
+Using the Estimated Time of Arrival Feature as a Web Application User

 After you have your routes optimized and ready to go, this feature will display the Estimated Time of Arrival for each delivery.